7 Best Shoes For Light Hiking in 2023

-From lightweight trail-to-town shoes to high-performance footwear that can withstand any type of weather, you have tons of options depending on your hiking routes and budget.
+From lightweight trail-to-town shoes to high-performance footwear that can withstand any type of weather, you have tonnes of options depending on your hiking routes and budget.

 We’ve rounded up the latest offerings of the best hiking kicks from trusted brands.
 These great-looking shoes are ideal for daily on-foot adventures, integrating the latest technologies in footwear construction that deliver more comfort, flexibility, and protection.

-To make your browsing experience easier and hassle-free, we’ve tested and ranked 30+ of the best shoes for light hiking available.
+To make your browsing experience easier and hassle-free, we’ve tested and ranked shoes for light hiking.
 Depending on your hiking habits and other specific needs, we have evaluated them categorically during our long process of testing so we can be sure in which area they truly excel.
 Check out our highlighted picks!

 Best shoes for light hiking overall